epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     <h2>Constructing the Cosmic Map: From Comments to Galaxies</h2>

     <p>
-        To understand our YouNiverse, we want to see what channels actually share common audiences.
+        To understand our YouNiverse, our objective to see what channels actually share common audiences.
 By doing this we will be able to run community detection algorithms and visualize types of interactions.
     </p>
     <p>
         To do this we will use the biggest file in our dataset, the comment data.
 We want to know which channels users most commented on.
 "We establish gravitational bonds between channels: when users orbit both, commenting frequently on each, we draw a connection weighted by the strength of their shared audience.
 The edge of these weights will then be first determined by the number of commenters they have in common.
 Two channels with many shared commenters are linked by strong gravitational bonds—they orbit in the same region of the YouNiverse.